How long is a day at camp?

 How do pre-school age children adjust to the camp day and is there a rest period for them?

-We organize the camp day so there is a balance between active and calmer activities; campers are not ‘running’ all day.
-There is no scheduled nap time in either program.
-Our caring and experienced staff ensure that our youngest campers are adjusting well and we follow up at the end of the first week with a phone call, just to let you know how your “little one” is doing.
-Click to learn why You’re Never Too Young for Camp Green Acres!
+While camp is a full day, we organize the camp day so there is a balance between active and calmer activities; campers are not ‘running’ all day.
+Our caring and experienced staff ensure that our youngest campers are adjusting well and we follow up at the end of the first week with a mini report as an overview of how your child is doing at camp.

 My child is an older camper?
 Are there many older children enrolled at camp?